-This mural in Beyoğlu can be seen from the old city.
+This mural in Beyoğlu can be seen from the Old City.

 The most striking and poetic of the portraits is suddenly revealed to passengers on the Golden Horn ferry.

-You have to look up to see this one, but most do when approaching the wonderful Phanar Greek Orthodox College building.
+You have to look up to see this one, but most people do when approaching the wonderful Phanar Greek Orthodox College building.

 A strange sight above Istanbul's most crowded shopping street, Mahmutpaşa, just outside the Grand Bazaar.

-This is JR's short film about the project:
+Here is JR’s short film about the project: